idavoong/KNN-Recommender/writeup.md

 What data are you using for your recommendation and why did you choose that data?

 Which adventurers does your recommender serve well?
 Why?
+- name used features

 Which adventurers does your recommender not serve well?
 Why?
+- new users
+- name unused features

 Why did you pick those three adventurers from the publisher you chose?